Home • Welcome to ALSO!

 United States Administrative Law Sources

-1. Codification of Presidential Proclamations and Executive Orders (1945–1989) … [National Archives and Records Administration] — The Office of the Federal Register presents this online version of the Codification of Presidential Proclamations and Executive Orders, April 13, 1945, through January 20, 1989.
+1. Codification of Presidential Proclamations and Executive Orders (1945–1989) … [National Archives & Records Admin.] — The Office of the Federal Register presents this online version of the Codification of Presidential Proclamations and Executive Orders, April 13, 1945, through January 20, 1989.
 The paper version of this publication is out of print.
 This codification provides, in one reference source, proclamations and executive orders with general applicability and continuing effect.
 It covers April 13, 1945, through January 20, 1989, spanning the administrations of Harry S. Truman through Ronald Reagan.

-Javascript must be enabled, and a pop-up blocker should be disabled, for the links below to work properly.
+1. Federal Regulations … Javascript must be enabled, and a pop-up blocker should be disabled, for the links below to work properly.
 (That is a consequence of the way the GPO’s “Federal Digital System” web site is designed, not a requirement of this web site.)

-4. Code of Federal Regulations (C.F.R.)
+1. Code of Federal Regulations (C.F.R.)

-5. Electronic Code of Federal Regulations (e-CFR) …This is a currently updated version of the C.F.R., which can be browsed but not searched.
+2. Electronic Code of Federal Regulations (e-CFR) … This is a currently updated version of the C.F.R., which can be browsed and searched.
 It is an unofficial editorial compilation of C.F.R. material and Federal Register amendments.
-[More]

-6. Federal Register (Fed.
+3. Federal Register (Fed.
 Reg.)

-7. CAUTION—Regulations in the C.F.R. can be obsolete by as much as 11 months because of the quarterly rotational schedule for updating.
+CAUTION—Regulations in the C.F.R. can be obsolete by as much as 11 months because of the quarterly rotational schedule for updating.
 Always search the List of Sections Affected (LSA) for a C.F.R. section number, to discover whether the section has been affected by regulatory action within a selected date range.

-NOTE—Some parts of C.F.R. titles include appendices.
+Note — Some parts of C.F.R. titles include appendices.
 To view an appendix, use the Electronic Code of Federal Regulations (e-CFR), linked above.
 Navigate to the Table of Contents link (not the “Part” link) for the C.F.R. part where the appendix is expected to be found, click on that link, and look for the appended material to be listed and linked after the final section of the pertinent part (or, sometimes, a subpart).

-¶ “The Federal Register Tutorial … [Office of the Federal Register / National Archives and Records Administration] — Subtitled “The Federal Register: What It Is and How to Use It,” this tutorial covers (1) historical background and legal basis of the Federal Register / Code of Federal Regulations (C.F.R.) publication system, (2) the regulatory process and the role of the public, (3) organization of the daily Federal Register and important elements of typical documents, (4) proposed rules, rules, notices, and presidential documents, (5) organization of the C.F.R. and the relationships among public laws, the Federal Register, and the C.F.R., and (6) research tools to find information in print and online publications.
+The Federal Register Tutorial … [Off. of the Federal Register / National Archives & Records Admin.] — Subtitled “The Federal Register: What It Is and How to Use It,” this tutorial covers (1) historical background and legal basis of the Federal Register / Code of Federal Regulations (C.F.R.) publication system, (2) the regulatory process and the role of the public, (3) organization of the daily Federal Register and important elements of typical documents, (4) proposed rules, rules, notices, and presidential documents, (5) organization of the C.F.R. and the relationships among public laws, the Federal Register, and the C.F.R., and (6) research tools to find information in print and online publications.

-¶ “A Research Guide to the Federal Register and the Code of Federal Regulations … [Law Librarian’s Society of Washington, D.C.]
+A Research Guide to the Federal Register and the Code of Federal Regulations … [Law Librarians’ Society of Washington, D.C.]

-Regulations.gov … “On this U.S. Government Web site you can find, view, and comment on regulations and other actions for all Federal agencies.”
+Regulations.gov … “On this U.S. Government Web site you can find, view, and comment on regulations and other actions for all federal agencies.”

 C.F.R.
 Titles … [Cornell Law Sch.
 (N.Y.), Legal Information Inst.] — Interface for browsing the Code of Federal Regulations.